gabotronix/underpass/README.md

 ### Installing Optional Services

 There are additional apps that come with Underpass.
 Please note that installing these apps will increase RAM and disk usage.
-A server with at least 2GB RAM is recommended.
+A server with 3-4GB RAM is recommended.
+A VPS with 2GB RAM already consumes around 70% of the total capacity.

 _List of Additional Services_
   - droppy